 What You Will Learn

-After completing this 12-week virtual course, you will be able to:
+After completing this online course, you will be able to:

-- Recognize the value of increasing joy in work at your organization
+- Recognize the value of increasing joy in work and well-being at your organization

 - Discuss key leadership behaviors that raise staff engagement and improve joy